 Enter Pennsylvania State Senator Daylin Leach.

 For those of us who study how we communicate and use language, shitgibbon is a silver lining.
 It turns out that this word has a history, which you can read more about here.
-The study of the origin and development of linguistic forms and words is called etymology.
-A word’s etymology provides insight into how culture shapes language and vice versa over time.
+We can learn a lot from a word’s etymology – the study of the origin and development of linguistic forms and words.
+Etymology provides insight into how culture shapes language and vice versa over time.
 Check out the Online Etymology Dictionary and look up your favorites.

 Shitgibbon also gives us a creative outlet and a path forward.
 If you’re not able to vote, or participate in a public demonstration, or call your elected officials, or tie up a Trump property phone line, or take any other immediate civic action, you can still find ways to express yourself in words using what you learn from shitgibbon.
 Taylor Jones, a Ph.D. candidate in Linguistics at the University of Pennsylvania, builds on Ben Zimmer’s concluding note that, “Metrically speaking, these words are compounds consisting of one element with a single stressed syllable and a second disyllabic element with a trochaic pattern, i.e., stressed-unstressed.
 As a metrical foot in poetry, the whole stressed-stressed-unstressed pattern is known as antibacchius.”
 Jones goes on to provide a recipe for making a shitgibbon in two easy steps.

 Do it.
-Post a shitgibbon poem, story, song, nonfiction essay or [?] to your course blog and explain your creative process.
+Remix the concept and post a shitgibbon poem, story, song, nonfiction essay or [?] to your course blog and explain your creative process.
 And then do more.
 Your reading audience and your republic await.